 - 655 different tree species have been identified within 1 hectare of land.

 - For reptile biodiversity, it is the 2nd richest area in the world.

 - More insect species are found in Yasuní than any other forest.

 - There are more frog and toad species within Yasuní than all of North America combined.

 - Ecuador has the 9th highest mammal biodiversity, and over half reside in Yasuní.

 - Many species are endemic to Yasuní.

 - It is home to the 5th largest bat reserve.

-Fortunately, there have been attempts to preserve the precious ecosystem, and the indigenous peoples that live there and have inhabited the land for centuries, perhaps thousands of years.
+Fortunately, there have been attempts to preserve the precious ecosystem and the cultures of the Indigenous peoples that live there and have inhabited the land for centuries, perhaps thousands of years.
 But there is a lot at stake.